 5. Dealers

 Dealers are channel partners that sell directly to customers.
-Yet, they often specialise in products rather than a generalist like retailers.
+Yet, they often specialize in products rather than a generalist like retailers.
 For example, a typical type of dealer is a car dealer who sells or leases cars to end-users.

 6. Wholesalers